Maame Esi Acquah Taylor

-Maame Esi Acquah Taylor is a Ghanaian fashion entrepreneur and a former beauty queen.
+Maame Esi Acquah Taylor is a Ghanaian fashion entrepreneur and beauty pageant titleholder.
 She was crowned Miss Universe Ghana in 2000 and represented Ghana at the Miss Universe 2000 pageant in Cyprus.
 She is currently the founder and chief executive officer (CEO) of Aha Brands.
 Born and raised in Cape Coast, Central Region, Ghana.
 She is a graduate of the University of Cape Coast.

 Early life and education

 Maame Esi Acquah Taylor was born in 1980 at Cape Coast, in the Central Region of Ghana.
 She started her early education from St Monica's Primary and Cape Coast University JSS between 1986 and 1994 before furthering to secondary school at Holy Child Secondary School in Cape Coast.
 She offered General Arts during her study at Holy Child and later undertook a degree program at the University of Cape Coast.

 Miss Universe Ghana

 In 2000, Taylor was crowned the Miss Universe Ghana which qualified her to represent Ghana at the Miss Universe pageant in Cyprus.